chrissikath/Splice-O-Mat/README.md

 Other necessary files:
 - ../analysis/hg38.fna

+Additional analysis in the manuscript:
+- ../analysis/compare_CLSR1_with_genocode_and_diagostics/: Comparison with diagnostic exome sequencing of CELSR1/ADGRC1
+- ../analysis/tissue_specific_splicing/: Spearman and violin plot of tissue-specific splicing

 ## Results
 Inside the `analysis/` directory, you will find the following directories for each dataset: